elixir-lang/elixir-lang.github.com/README.md

 ## License

-* "Elixir" and the Elixir logo are copyrighted to [Plataformatec](http://plataformatec.com.br/).
+* "Elixir" and the Elixir logo are copyrighted to the Elixir team.
 You may not reuse anything therein without permission.

 * The HTML and CSS are copyrighted to [AlienWp](http://alienwp.com/) under [GPL license, version 2](http://www.gnu.org/licenses/old-licenses/gpl-2.0.html).